 - Consideration of climatic factors within Strategic Environmental Assessment (SEA), Scottish Environmental Protection Agency (SEPA), March 2010 – provides guidance on the consideration of climatic factors within Strategic Environmental Assessment (SEA).

-- EIA Guidelines for Assessing the Impact of Climate Change on a Project – The guidelines provide instruction for government agencies and project proponents on how to evaluate climate risk in the context of environmental impact assessment (EIA).
-These guidelines are intended to facilitate an assessment of: (i) how climate change may impact a project and its surrounding environment, (ii) the implications that this may have for the performance and environmental consequences of the project, and (iii) the selection of appropriate adaptation and resilience measures to address climate-related risks.
+- EIA Guidelines for Assessing the Impact of Climate Change on a Project – Columbia Law School, Sabin Center for Climate Change Law has compiled EIA guidelines on the federal , state and local level for assessing the impact of climate change on a project.
+These guidelines provide instruction for government agencies and project proponents on how to evaluate climate risk in the context of environmental impact assessment (EIA).
+They are intended to facilitate an assessment of: (i) how climate change may impact a project and its surrounding environment; (ii) the implications that this may have for the performance and environmental consequences of the project; and (iii) the selection of appropriate adaptation and resilience measures to address climate-related risks.

 Additional international examples are available on the website of the Columbia Law School, Sabin Center for Climate Change Law.

-Many IFIs as well as and other national financial institutions address climate change risk and adaptation in their safeguards policies which are applicable if any of those entities is funding the project and have developed tools to identify and assess climate change risk.
+Many IFIs as well as and other national financial institutions address climate change risk and adaptation in their environmental and social safeguards policies, which apply to projects that they finance.
+Many of these institutions have also developed tools to identify and assess climate change risk.

 Some examples are provided below: